 - Sit.
 Do not stand.
 Standing will have your body in a constant state of trying to maintain balance.

 - Focus.
 Keep your eyes focused on the horizon or on a stationary object that is off in the distance.

 - Eat.
 Don’t travel on a full or empty stomach.
 If you start to feel ill, eat some crackers and a carbonated beverage to settle your stomach.
 You can also ask one of the Island Packers crew members for a ginger chew.

 - Hydrate.
 Dehydration while traveling can aggravate motion sickness.
 Drink plenty of water.

 - Dramamine or Bonine.
-Take over-the-counter medication for motion sickness or an over-the-counter antihistamine, especially if you are a person that knows they are susceptible to motion sickness.
+Take over-the-counter medication for motion sickness or an over-the-counter antihistamine, especially if you are a person that knows you are susceptible to motion sickness.
 These medications can make you drowsy or cause other side effects, so use them with caution.

 If you have any personal experience/tips on avoiding sea sickness, please list them in the comments section below.